kismetwireless/kismet-web-docs/content/en/docs/readme/datasources/wifi-linux.md

 source=wlan0:name=Foo,add_channels="1W5,2W5,6W10"
 ```

 If defining datasources on the command line when launching Kismet, be aware that most shells will elide the quotes, leading to a setup error.
-YOu can avoid this by surrounding the definition in single quotes:
+You can avoid this by surrounding the definition in single quotes:

 ```bash
 kismet -c 'wlan0:name=Foo,add_channels="1W5,2W5,6W10"'